What is Parkinson disease?

 How is Parkinson disease treated?

-- Complementary and supportive therapies, such as diet, exercise, physical therapy, occupational therapy, and speech therapy
+- Complementary and supportive therapies, such as diet, exercise, counseling, stress management, physical therapy, occupational therapy, and speech therapy

 - Deep brain stimulation (DBS).
 With this type of surgery, a small electrode is placed in the deep parts of the brain that help control movement.
 The electrode is attached to a small battery in the chest wall and is connected by wires that are placed under the skin.
 The stimulator is then turned on and interrupts the normal flow of information in the brain and can help to decrease symptoms of Parkinson's.